vania020/wro2025-robotek/README.md

 ### *Robot Operating System (ROS)* <img width="50" alt="ROS" src="https://github.com/user-attachments/assets/53574d65-315e-4dfd-a8d9-ffb38e892bab" />
-For this project, we use ROS 2 Jazzy.
+ROS is a framework that connects a robot’s software and hardware, making sensors, motors, and programs work together so the robot can perform tasks smoothly.
+For this project, we use ROS 2 Jazzy, one of the latest versions of ROS 2.
 You can find the documentation here:  [ROS 2 Documentation: Jazzy](https://docs.ros.org/en/jazzy/index.html)<br>

 *<ins>Why and How we use it?</ins>*<br>
 We use ROS 2 because it helps us organize the car’s programs in a clear way.
 Without it, everything would have to be written in one long, complicated program that’s hard to manage.
 We can now divide the system into smaller parts, or nodes, that each do one job, making the system easier to build, fix, and expand.